qaseemme064/Final-Project/README.md

 SARIMA

 and initially decided to use the ARIMA model in absence of seasonal factors (SARIMA) or external factors (ARIMAX) that would impact our predictions.
-As each participant (total number of 15 participants) and each dataset (7 different datasets) would require a machine learning model we would need a total of 105 models programmed.
-Since ARIMA models have to be fit individually, in a production environment this would be combersome for users to accomplish as mode actaul data is collected and models would need to be refit.
+As each participant (total number of 15 participants) and each dataset (7 different datasets) would require a machine learning model we programmed a total of 105 models.
+Since ARIMA models have to be fit individually, in a production environment this would be combersome for users to accomplish as actaul data is collected and models would need to be refit.
 Therefore, we investigated another model - PROPHET.
 The Prophet model allowed for fit to automated, however, the resulting MAPE calculations were not great.
-Next we examined a third machine learning model - Light Gradient Boosting Model Regressor (LGBM) - which also allowed for the model fit to be automated and the LGBM model produced superior MAPE results.
-In the end, we choose to proceed with LGBM Regressor.
+Next, we examined a third machine learning model - Light Gradient Boosting Model Regressor (LGBM) - which also allowed for the model fit to be automated.
+The LGBM model produced superior MAPE results.
+We chose to proceed with LGBM Regressor.

 # **LGBM Regressor Model**